fram-lang/fram-doc/src/intro/data-types.md

 Patterns of different clauses within the same `match` construct may overlap.
 In this case, the first matching clause is used.
-Provided patterns must be *exhaustive*, i.e. eacho of possible values of the matched expression must be covered by at least one pattern.
+Provided patterns must be *exhaustive*, i.e. each of possible values of the matched expression must be covered by at least one pattern.

 Fram allows to use pattern in almost any place where a variable binder can be